PhilToolan/Final-Year-Project/README.md

 # The Heist VR

-To run, locate the build folder in the VR directory.
-Download and click the executable in the folder.
+To run download the VR folder and create a build in Unity for your chosen platform.

 # Abstract